Bachelor of Science in Radio-Television-Film

 A specific combination of coursework in English, Government, American History, Math, Social Sciences, Natural Sciences, and Fine Arts.

-- 6 hours must be from a specific list of upper-division media studies courses (see degree checklist for full details)
+- At least 21 hours of major-specific coursework must be upper-division; 9 hours must be from a specific list of upper-division media studies courses (see degree checklist for full details)

 - 6 hours of Communication courses outside your major

 - 3 additional hours of English or Rhetoric (E, CRW or RHE)

 - 3 hours Communication and Culture coursework

 - Radio-Television-Film students may not take more than 60 hours in the Moody College of Communication.

 Students should choose courses in the core curriculum and in the major requirements that also fulfill their major department's Flag requirements.
 The Flags required for the all degrees from Moody College are: